-- an overview of how Acadience Math measures align with math skills; - general guidelines on the administration and scoring of the Acadience Math measures and how to interpret results; - · specific administration and scoring procedures for each measure; and - Assessment Accuracy Checklists, a Sample Announcement Letter, and a Sample Results Letter.
+- · an overview of how Acadience Math measures align with math skills; - general guidelines on the administration and scoring of the Acadience Math measures and how to interpret results; - specific administration and scoring procedures for each measure; and - Assessment Accuracy Checklists, a Sample Announcement Letter, and a Sample Results Letter.

-Anyone who administers Acadience Math or uses Acadience Math scores should read this manual and watch the brief trainings that are provided for free online.
+Anyone who administers Acadience Math or uses Acadience Math scores should read this manual.
 The best understanding of the information in this manual will come after the reader attends training that includes practice in administering and scoring each Acadience Math measure.
 Training in how to interpret the data is also important for the reader who will be interpreting the test results or using those results to make group- or student-level decisions.
 For more information about training, see page 14.